guerillalabs/air-drop/README.md

 A big part of the concept for Air-Drop is to produce a static HTML site that can be sent anywhere.
 A traditional problem with that is how URLs are structured.
 I've always preferred absolute URLs (and you should, too), but they're only possible when your site is sitting at the root of a domain on a server – which isn't always the case.

-So, all URLs used in Air-Drop – either within Jekyll or SASS files – have a special format they should follow.
+So, all URLs used in Air-Drop – either within Jekyll or Sass files – have a special format they should follow.

 ### URLs in Jekyll